Kishore-MK/ChatNote-App/README.md

 Clone this repo

-Added API keys to .env file
+Add your API keys to .env file

 run docker build . -t chatnote